SamirKharchi/effex_sdk/README.md

 *The folders in this repository contain the following files:*
 - api: the Effex API files
-- res: resource description files
+- res: actual plugin resource description files
 - settings: just for user convenience the C4D API property presets required
 - source: project example source code for each possible plugin node type